Every year, numerous holidays are celebrated in Glasgow. Below are the main dates for these festivities:January 1: New Year's Day (national)

 See your doctor before you travel.
 It is also recommended to take out insurance covering medical expenses and repatriation before your trip.
 Glasgow counts several hospitals and medical institutions, as well as quality medical practitioners and health specialists.Vaccination

 There are no vaccination requirements for visitors to the United Kingdom.

 For more information, contact Air France's international vaccination centre:

 There are no food safety risks in Glasgow.Water

 Tap water is safe to drink in Scotland.
 In some regions, the water may be ‘peaty' and slightly discoloured, but it remains safe to drink.

 Some citizens of certain countries may need a visa to enter the territory of the United Kingdom.

 For more information, check the website of the UK government information service:

 To travel serenely in the United Kingdom, check the website of the Foreign Ministry of your country.

-In Scotland, tipping is only common in restaurants, where it will generally correspond to 15-20% of the bill.
-No tipping of bar staff or taxi drivers.
+In Scotland, tipping is only common in restaurants, where one generally tips 10 to 15% of the bill.
+In bars and taxis, tipping is not expected.